The average carbon footprint per person in the UK, per year, is 12.7 tonnes CO2e.

 - 25 million plastic straws

-Want to know what the average carbon footprint is, globally?
-Well, true Blue Peter style, here’s something we prepared earlier.
+Curious what the average carbon footprint is, globally?
+Well, in true Blue Peter style, here’s something we prepared earlier.

 So is 12.7 tonnes of CO2e a lot?

-In terms of global annual carbon emissions of ca. 38,000 megatonnes CO2e, 12.7 tonnes doesn’t sound like much (Source: Edgar).
-But when you consider a population of 68 million people in the UK alone, nearing 8 billion worldwide, all of a sudden individual impact means something.
+In terms of global annual carbon emissions of ca. 38,000 megatonnes CO2e, 12.7 tonnes might not sound like much (Source: Edgar).
+But when you consider a population of 68 million people in the UK alone — nearing 8 billion worldwide — all of a sudden individual impact begins to mean something.

 If everyone in the UK reduced their carbon footprint by 100 kgs annually (the same as driving 180 less miles or eating 8 fewer steaks), we’d be 6.8 million tonnes of carbon lighter.

 There are loads of easy and effective ways to reduce your footprint immediately.
 Why not try a flexitarian diet, and cut back on the amount of meat on your plate?
 Or switch to a green energy tariff and help transform the UK grid to 100% renewables?
-From tips and tricks on running a low carbon household and shopping for clothes sustainably, to calculating your carbon savings when switching to an EV, we've got you covered.
+From tips and tricks on running a low carbon household and shopping for clothes sustainably, to calculating your carbon savings when switching to an EV, our Eco Blog has got you covered.